-Buying clothes when you are a permanent wheelchair user comes with challenges which is why Carol Taylor started designing her own adaptive clothing.
+Buying clothes when you are a permanent wheelchair user comes with challenges, which is why Carol Taylor started designing her own inclusive and adaptive clothing.
 She’s the first quadriplegic fashion designer in Australia to hit the runway, and in fact the world.

 Her inclusive clothing designs aren’t run of the mill, they’re proudly fashionable.
 Because as Carol puts it “people with a disability have been left out of the fashion conversation”.

 Blue Badge Insurance spent some time with designer, artist and lawyer Carol for an exclusive two-part interview.
 In this piece, we speak to her about designing runway ready adaptive clothing designs.
 And in part two (watch this space) we talk to Carol about being an award winning artist despite her hands being paralysed.

 In 2019 her inclusive clothing designs caught the attention of the Mercedes-Benz Fashion Festival.
 The festival director, Lindsay Bennett invited her to design a nine-piece adaptive clothing collection to open a runway event at The Fantuzzo Brisbane.

 This was the first time Australian fashion week included people with disability and is notably the first of its kind for fashion inclusivity.
 It’s also the first time a national runway featured clothing by a disabled designer where every runway model has a visible disability.
 Carol explains “This milestone matters and it’s having a ripple effect.
 That’s positive change for people with disability and we just need to keep the ball rolling.”

 She describes “This year, for the first time AfterPays Australian Fashion week Sydney also featured models with visible disability on their runway.
 A giant leap forward and a historical moment for the Australian fashion landscape.
 There is still much to be done but Rome wasn’t built in a day.”